15 Early Signs You're Dating an Avoidant - and What to do

 This is not loving.
 This is not a real relationship.

 Secondly, what you must do is straightforward — you should move on, and promptly.
 You must detach from the person or you risk becoming too attached and addicted.
 Do not stall.

 The Early Warning Signs are notifying you loud and clearly that this person is emotionally unavailable.
 They are who they are and you nor anyone will change them.
 Do not waste any more time or energy.

 You need to communicate with him or her that you cannot continue seeing each other.
 You could say to something like, “It’s been good knowing you, but I know we’re not a good match, and I don't want to waste your time or mine, good luck to you.”

 You do not have to say anything more.
 Just be clear and direct.
 Do not feel like you have to explain yourself- you do not.

 Do not feel guilty if the person gets hurt- he/she is an adult - they will be fine.
-What the he/she feels, thinks, or does in response, is not your responsibility or issue.
+What he/she feels, thinks, or does in response, is not your responsibility or issue.

 You are not obligated to the person.
 You do not owe him/her anything else, but your truth.

 Even if you are attracted to other traits (even a lot of traits) that you find appealing in a person; and yet, you are recognizing the warning signs, beware!
 He or she is still, love avoidant.

 Do not justify, by saying something like, “I’ve always wanted someone who is ambitious, has a fantastic job, loves traveling, and wants a family”.

 Perhaps this could be true, nevertheless —the person is still, a love avoidant! ...
 One who cannot or will not meet your most important relational needs, and who will make you feel dissatisfied and disillusioned.

-If you want to find real satisfying love where your need and wants are met and respected...
-The Early Warning Signs of an avoidant must be a bottom-line, a non-negotiable, a deal breaker, yes, the ‘nail in the coffin’- period!
+If you want to find real satisfying love where your needs and wants are met and respected...
+The Early Warning Signs of an avoidant must be a bottom-line, a non-negotiable, a deal-breaker, yes, the ‘nail in the coffin’- period!

 Also - do not leave any wiggle room for continued contact.